geoportti/geospatial-challenge-camp/source/tabs/partners.rst

 ========

 Is your organization looking for a solution?
-The Geospatial Challenge Camp 2026 aims to solve real-world sustainable challenges of **Sustainable Mobility and Transportation** with open data and location technologies.
+The Geospatial Challenge Camp 2026 aims to solve real-world sustainable challenges of **Mobility and Transportation** with open data and location technologies.
 Join us and collaborate with us to work together with multidisciplinary team in this 13-week course during February-May, 2026.